Amid a ‘frustrating’ fall, Capitals unlikely to make a splash at the deadline, GM says

 Even one of Washington’s most glaring concerns, goaltending, appears likely to remain unaddressed.
 Washington has this season relied on Ilya Samsonov and Vitek Vanecek, a tandem that MacLellan described Wednesday as “two inexperienced goalies.”

-Both have shown flashes, but MacLellan acknowledged they have looked fairly average during 5-on-5 play.
+Both have shown flashes, but MacLellan acknowledged they have looked fairly average during five-on-five play.

 “The concerning thing for me is sometimes the goals, the timing of the goals, game-situation goals that some veteran guys would tighten it up and make that save,” MacLellan said.
 “It’s not the overall save percentage, it’s when and how the goals happen.
 That’s another thing that can zap momentum from your team and you’re digging a hole and you got to dig out of it.”